 Since the computing computing curriculum began in September 2014, educational publishers have rushed to develop solutions for the new Computing curriculum, especially for primary schools, and companies like Espresso, 2Simple and Education City all have ‘off the peg’ coding resources as part of their suites of resources.

-However there are some existing and free resources which can be used to teach programming from the beginning, and we have chosen to share the two of the most popular here, in Scratch and SmallBASIC.
+However there are some existing and free resources which can be used to teach programming from the beginning, such as:

 For the BBC Micro:bit, a special blocks editor has been designed to enable pupils to program the device using similar skills to the ones they may have developed using Scratch, Kodu or Blockly.

 Below are links to some freely available programming environments which are often used in schools and related resources.
-This is not an exhaustive list, and please feel free to use the comments on this step to add links to freely available resources that you recommend.
+This is not an exhaustive list.